Digna Ochoa

 Digna Ochoa (born Digna Ochoa y Plácido; May 15, 1964 – October 19, 2001) was a human rights lawyer in Mexico.
 During her career, Ochoa had represented some of Mexico's poorest constituents against government interests.
-On October 19, 2001, Ochoa was shot dead by unknown assailants at her office in Mexico City.
+On October 19, 2001, she was assassinated by unknown assailants inside of her office in Mexico City.
 Mexican state authorities initially declared her death a suicide, however amongst objections from human rights activists the investigation into her death was reopened in 2005.
-In 2021, Mexico admitted wrongdoing in the investigation of Ochoa's death.
+In 2021, Mexico admitted wrongdoing in the investigation of Ochoa's assassination.

 Biography

-Digna Ochoa was born in Misantla, in the state of Veracruz.
+Digna Ochoa y Plácido was born in Misantla, in the state of Veracruz.
 Ochoa was a nun before she became a human rights lawyer.

 Ochoa went to law school in the state capital, Xalapa, Veracruz, in 1984 and began working part-time for the Veracruz Attorney General's Offices in 1986.
 On August 16, 1988, while politically active with opposition groups, and after advising her family that she had found a "black list" of union and political activists at the office of her employer, she was abducted in Jalapa, Veracruz.
 Ochoa claimed that her abductors were state police officers and that she was raped.
 There was no investigation of her allegations.
 In 1991 she entered the Dominican convent of the Incarnate Word where she studied until 1999.
 She left without taking her vows.

 In August 1999, Digna Ochoa was kidnapped and held in a car in Mexico City before being freed.
 In October 1999, Ochoa was kidnapped again in Mexico City and interrogated overnight.
 She was left next to an open cylinder of gas.
 Mexico City police investigated and the Inter-American Human Rights Court recommended protection for her.

 In August 2000, she went into exile in Washington, DC, USA.
 While in exile, she was presented with Amnesty International's "Enduring Spirit" Award in Los Angeles by actor Martin Sheen.

 In March 2001, she returned to Mexico City and in August 2001 court-ordered protection for her was lifted.
 She began work in law offices at 31-A Zacatecas Street in Mexico City on October 16, 2001.
 Her career involved representation of various dissidents and in some cases raised allegations of human rights abuses including torture by government authorities, particularly the army.